Maximal discs of Weil-Petersson class in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$: Introduction

-Motivated by the works in \cite{TT06}, \cite{W19}, and \cite{B20}, we consider a maximal surface in the Anti de Sitter 3-space $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$, which is a Lorentzian counter part of a minimal surface in $\mathbb{H}^3$.
-More precisely, we introduce a maximal disc of \emph{Weil-Petersson class} in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$ such that its boundary is the graph of a quasisymmetric homeomorphism of $\mathbb{S}^1$ representing an element in $T_0(1)$.
-By the work \cite{BS10}, such a bounding maximal surface exists uniquely for a given element in $T_0(1)$.
-Allowing a deformation of conformal structures in $T_0(1)$ on the given (real) maximal disc, we can see that the cotangent space $T^*T_0(1)$ parametrizes the embedded maximal discs of Weil-Petersson class in the Anti de Sitter 3-space $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$.
-Actually, we do not need the Weil-Petersson condition to apply the result of \cite{BS10}.
-But, it turns out that the Weil-Petersson condition is very essential for results in this paper, which we are going to explain.
+Motivated by the previously described developments in \cite{TT06}, \cite{W19}, and \cite{B20}, we consider maximal surfaces in the Anti de Sitter 3-space $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$, which can be viewed as Lorentzian analogues of minimal surfaces in $\mathbb{H}^3$.
+More precisely, we consider a maximal discs of \emph{Weil-Petersson class} in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$, whose boundary at infinity is the graph of a quasisymmetric homeomorphism of $\mathbb{S}^1$ representing an element in $T_0(1)$.
+Such a bounding maximal disc exists uniquely for each element in $T_0(1)$ by the result of \cite{BS10}.
+Given a maximal disc $\Sigma\subset \mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$, we consider a conformal embedding